Bandwidth/ap-docs/rateLimits.md

 # Rate Limits

-All of Bandwidth's endpoints are rate limited. ⚠️ Please note that Rate limts are subject to change.
+All of Bandwidth's endpoints are rate limited. ⚠️ Please note that Rate limits are subject to change.
 You should expect and handle either an `HTTP 429` or `HTTP 403` response for each request to Bandwidth's API.

 Endpoints that access resources; such as [listing messages](methods/messages/getMessages.md), [listing transactions](methods/account/getAccountTransactions.md), or [creating a new application](methods/applications/postApplications.md) are rate limited at the API level and will return an `HTTP 429` error when the rate limit is exceeded.